FNUAreena/fall-2025-group9/src/Readme.md

 ## 🚀 How to Run

-To execute the full pipeline and generate fresh outputs for the dashboard:
+To execute the full pipeline and generate outputs :

-Ensure prerequisites are installed (see root README).
+Ensure prerequisites are installed.

 Run the Main :
 ```bash